-Although being the most inelegant feature in the bathroom suite, the unpretentious toilet is an essential feature in the bathroom and is available in a range of designs which can become daunting for buyers.
+Although being the most inelegant feature in the bathroom suite, the toilet is an essential feature in any bathroom and is available in a variety of designs which can be daunting for buyers.

-If you’re remodelling your bathroom suite, finding the right features to fit your style, space and needs can be difficult; so we thought we’d ease the pressure and supply a brief guide to choosing a toilet.
+When you’re remodelling your bathroom suite, finding the right features to fit your style, space and needs can be difficult; so in order to ease the pressure we've supplied a brief guide to choosing a toilet.

-Choosing a toilet varies hugely on your surrounding suite, with the size, shape and style playing a key role in which toilet you decide to choose.
+Choosing a toilet depends hugely on your surrounding suite, with the size, shape and style playing a key role in which toilet you eventually decide upon.

 As with all bathroom products, the measuring up process is an essential part in developing your suite; finding the right sized features to make the best use of the space available to you.

 Nobody wants to clamber across the basin, push past the vanity unit or squeeze by the shower just to reach the toilet, especially during desperate times.